-Welcome to the Summary of Agreements section of the PJM Manual for Generation and Transmission Interconnection Facility Construction.
-In this section you will find an overview of the different types of agreements that are an outcome of the PJM RTEP queue study process and discussion around the aspects of the agreements that have a significant bearing on project implementation in a majority of cases.
+Welcome to the Summary of Agreements section of the PJM Manual for Interconnection Facilities and Network Upgrade Construction.
+In this section you will find an overview of the different types of agreements that are an outcome of the PJM RTEP study process and discussion around the aspects of the agreements that have a significant bearing on project implementation in a majority of cases.